jodylim123/Tapioca/README.md

 In Singapore, one can scarcely walk into a shopping mall without seeing a bubble tea shop.
 This story’s focus, the tapioca, is a key ingredient in bubble tea: Its boba pearls are made of tapioca flour.
 Yet, tapioca consumption in Singapore dates back to the 1800s, long before the introduction of this ubiquitous Taiwanese dessert drink.

-Tapioca is scientifically known as Manihot esculenta Crantz.
-Named in 1766 after a botanist from Luxembourg, Heinrich Johann Nepomuk von Crantz, it is native to South America. [^1] The term tapioca is derived from tipi'óka, its name in the Tupi language spoken by natives when the Portuguese arrived in Brazil in the 1500s. [^2]  It translates to sediment or coagulant, referring to the starchy sediments obtained from tapioca.
+Tapioca is scientifically known as *Manihot esculenta Crantz*.
+Named in 1766 after a botanist from Luxembourg, [Heinrich Johann Nepomuk von Crantz] (https://en.wikipedia.org/wiki/Heinrich_Johann_Nepomuk_von_Crantz), it is native to South America. [^1] The term tapioca is derived from tipi'óka, its name in the Tupi language spoken by natives when the Portuguese arrived in Brazil in the 1500s. [^2]  It translates to sediment or coagulant, referring to the starchy sediments obtained from tapioca.
 Around the world, the plant is also known as cassava, yuca, or manioc; locally, tapioca is known as ubi kayu in Malay and as mu shu (木薯) in Chinese. [^3]

+## Plantation Crop: Introduction into Malaya

+Tapioca was brought into the Straits Settlements and the Federated Malay States in the nineteenth century as a plantation crop. [^4] In 1880, the Trafalgar Estate at Seletar dedicated 400 hectares of land to the cultivation of tapioca by mainly Chinese farmers. [^5] In addition to planting and harvesting tapioca, local workers also processed the crop at the Estate.
+This processing for consumption and sale included grinding the tapioca and sieving it into flour and pearls. [^6] Beyond Trafalgar Estate, this plantation was also cultivated in Bukit Timah, Serangoon, and Telok Blangah. [^7] Thus, the popularity of this plantation crop can be seen through this specific factory.
+Indeed, tapioca planting reached its peak in the second half of the nineteenth century. [^8]

 ## References
 [^1]: Antonio C. Allem, “The Origin of Manihot esculenta Crantz (Euphorbiaceae)” Genetic Resources and Crop Evolution 41 (1994): 141, https://www.alice.cnptia.embrapa.br/bitstream/doc/171079/1/ID10022.pdf
 [^2]: “Tapioca Word History,” Merriam-Webster, accessed November 27, 2022. https://www.merriam-webster.com/dictionary/tapioca#word-history
 [^3]: “Manihot esculenta,” NParks, last modified October 17, 2022, https://www.nparks.gov.sg/florafaunaweb/flora/2/2/2210
+[^4}:   Richard T. Corlett, “The Ecological Transformation of Singapore, 1819-1990.”
+Journal of Biogeography 19, no. 4 (1992): 413. https://doi.org/10.2307/2845569.
+[^5]: